Net Worth

 Before Wealth & Politics

-In 1970, he attended Leningrad State University, where he studied law and graduated in 1975 after writing a thesis on international trade and law.
+In 1970, he attended Leningrad State University, where he studied law and graduated in 1975, having written a thesis on international trade and law.
 While there, he was required to join the Communist Party of the Soviet Union and remained a member until its dissolution in 1991.
 During this time, he also met Anatoly Sobchak, an assistant professor of business law, who would later have a significant influence on Putin’s career in Moscow.

 In 1975, Putin joined the KGB immediately after graduating from college.
 After completing his training, he worked in counterintelligence before being transferred to monitor foreigners.
 From 1985 to 1990, he worked in Dresden, East Germany.
 However, after the collapse of the Communist East German government, he resigned from active service.
 He then returned to Leningrad, where he remained in active reserve with the International Affairs section of Leningrad State University.